MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/installation.md

    ![Step14 UI Setup](media/Step14-UI_Setup.jpg)

 1. You will then need to provide a user name that can be used for the UI Service Account.
-If you click on the “question mark” on the top right, you will be redirected to an external URL with more information about this Service Account configuration.

    ![Step15 UI Setup Service Account](media/Step15-UI_Setup_Service_Account.jpg)

+>[!TIP]
+>On the **Service Account** page, enter the credentials of the Universal Inventory Service Account.
+For a local user account, enter the user name only.
+For a domain account, enter the logon name in the format `domain\username` or `username@domain`

 1. To create a Service Account through the local user’s database open “Computer Management” panel under your Windows search bar.
 Open the drop-down menu on the left for the “Local Users and Groups” and select “Users” folder.
 You should then right click on the blank space and select “New User”.